neoforged/Documentation/docs/resources/client/models/index.md

   - Item models can also use layer textures, named `layer0`, `layer1`, etc., where layers with a higher index are rendered above those with a lower index (e.g. `layer1` would be rendered above `layer0`).
 Only works if the parent is `item/generated`, and only works for up to 5 layers (`layer0` through `layer4`).
 - `elements`: A list of cuboid [elements].
 - `overrides`: A list of [override models][overrides].
 Only effective on item models.
-- `display`: A sub-object that holds the different display options for different perspectives.
+- `display`: A sub-object that holds the different display options for different [perspectives], see linked article for possible keys.
 Only effective on item models, but often specified in block models so that item models can inherit the display options.
-Possible perspectives include `thirdperson_righthand`, `thirdperson_lefthand`, `firstperson_righthand`, `firstperson_lefthand`, `gui`, `head`, `ground`, and `fixed` (for item frames and similar modded display blocks).
 Every perspective is an optional sub-object that may contain the following options:
   - `rotation`: The rotation of the model, specified as `[x, y, z]`.
 Rotations are handled after translations and before scaling.
   - `translation`: The translation of the model, specified as `[x, y, z]`.
 Translations are handled before rotations and scaling.
   - `scale`: The scale of the model, specified as `[x, y, z]`.
 Scaling is handled after translations and rotations.